Phan Đăng Lưu: Early life and background

 Phan Đăng Dư worked as a pharmacist and geography teacher.
 In 1908, he joined Chu Trạc in the resistance against local French oppression.
 Classified as a landowner during the land reform of the 1950s in Vietnam, his family was stripped of its property and house.
 Phan Đăng Dư was sentenced to 20 years imprisonment and died in 1955 on the way to prison.
 The house, in which Phan Đăng Lưu grew up, is nowadays a national historical site to commemorate and honor Phan Đăng Lưu and his family's contribution to Vietnam's national struggle for self-determination and independence.

-In his early years, Phan Đăng Lưu studied Chinese characters.
+In his early years, Lưu studied Chinese characters.
 Later, he went to Vinh for his primary education in the French-Vietnamese primary school.
 Afterwards, he continued his secondary education in the Quốc Học Huế High School.
 Other sources cite the Quốc Tử Giám - Huế secondary school.
 He also studied the romanized Vietnamese language and French.
 Phan Đăng Lưu then enrolled at the College of Agricultural Administration in Tuyên Quang, where he graduated as an agricultural engineer.